Kootenay International Junior Hockey League: 2010–2020

-2020–present
+2020–2026

 The 2019–20 season was cut short and the Teck Cup was not awarded that year due to the COVID-19 pandemic.
 Jeff Dubois was named as commissioner.
 The Spokane Braves were forced to sit out the 2020–21, 2021–22 and 2022–23 seasons due to pandemic-related travel restrictions.

 In the 2023–24 season, the league raised the maximum number of 20-year-old players from five to six per team.

 In the 2024–25 season, the Summerland Steam franchise relocated to Williams Lake and became the Williams Lake Mustangs.
 The Merritt Centennials joined as an expansion team after its withdrawal from the BCHL.
 The North Okanagan Knights franchise relocated to Quesnel and became the Quesnel River Rush.

 In 2025, the league announced that 11 of its 21 teams would be promoted to form a separate "Tier 1" division in the 2026–27 season.
 This was part of BC Hockey's plan to restructure its junior framework following the withdrawal of its only Junior A league.
 The years-long restructuring exercise began in 2023 with the level of play being promoted to Junior A Tier 2, followed by an independent evaluation of teams seeking to be promoted to Junior A Tier 1.
 It was expected that those teams promoted to Tier 1 would eventually apply for membership in the CJHL.
 The promoted teams would include the Beaver Valley Nitehawks, Columbia Valley Rockies, Fernie Ghostriders, Grand Forks Border Bruins, Kamloops Storm, Kimberley Dynamiters, Merritt Centennials, Nelson Leafs, Osoyoos Coyotes, Princeton Posse and Revelstoke Grizzlies.
 Seven other teams, including the 100 Mile House Wranglers, Quesnel River Rush, Sicamous Eagles, Williams Lake Mustangs, Castlegar Rebels, Creston Valley Thunder Cats and Kelowna Chiefs would be considered for possible promotion after further assessments.
 The announcement stated that the Chase Heat, Golden Rockets and Spokane Braves would remain at "Tier 2" through the 2026–27 season.
+On March 31 2026 the 100 Mile House Wranglers, Castlegar Rebels, Chase Heat, Creston Valley Thunder, Golden Rockets, Kelowna Chiefs, Sicamous Eagles, and Spokane Braves elected to go independent and form a new league, the Western International Junior Hockey League in response to an upcoming announcement from Hockey Canada regarding the Tier 1/Tier 2 system.
+It is currently unclear on which league the Summerland Jets will play in.